 If you’re unsure of which PNC business checking account you should get, they also offer a handy selector tool that allows you to compare the different types of accounts.

-SunTrust recently joined forces with BB&T to become Truist, becoming the 6th largest bank in the U.S., and focusing on better access and enhanced digital innovation.
+SunTrust joined forces with BB&T to become Truist, becoming the 6th largest bank in the U.S., and focusing on better access and enhanced digital innovation.

 Simple Business Checking

 Truist’s Simple Business Checking account promises a simple solution to meet the checking requirements of small businesses.
 There is no monthly maintenance fee, which makes it perfect for businesses just starting out.